 Whole Body-Mind Assessments at Hale Health Medicine

 At Hale Health Medicine, Dr Hale leads a team of practitioners who recognise the existence of optimal health.
 There is nearly always HEALTH before there is DISEASE (except babies who are born with diseases such as inborn errors of metabolism or cystic fibrosis).
-Advances in the sciences of health, aging and disease are all providing major clues about how we can slow or even prevent the progression from HEALTH to DISEASE.
-This IS the science of healthy aging, and it is becoming increasingly clear that optimal health actually MEANS something at the level of the cell and the level of our genetics & epigenetics.
+Advances in the sciences of health, ageing and disease are all providing major clues about how we can slow or even prevent the progression from HEALTH to DISEASE.
+This IS the science of healthy ageing and it is becoming increasingly clear that optimal health actually MEANS something at the level of the cell and the level of our genetics and epigenetics.

 - Poor nutrition